Wazimap profile curation handbook

 <p>This is qualitative data</p>

 In the content type dropdown menu select "Qualitative".
-Then continue to create a variable in the same way as you would for a quantitative dataset.
+Then continue to in the same way as you would for a quantitative dataset.